CU-SRL/docs/src/avionics/gettinginvolved.md

 Do everything on the [new member checklist](https://cusrl.com/join).

-You can find an updated list of all the current members on the [central page](centralpage.md).
-Reach out to the current avionics team lead or the sub-team lead with the topic you're most interested in (electronics hardware, software, RF-specific engineering).
+Reach out to the current avionics team lead or the sub-team lead with the topic you're most interested in (embedded software, web development, controls/state estimation, structures, RF, or PCB design).

 <!-- Send them a nice message with the following (not actually required but for fun and letting the team lead get to know you!):